Heatmap Dashboard: What Is It? How to Create One? Explained With Examples

 Thesmallman.com is a lab for Excel ideas that contains information on dashboards, charting, financial modeling, VBA, and training.
 It also offers various courses on building dashboards for various industries and their use cases.

-TheSmallman has some ready-to-use heatmap dashboard template and also offers courses on how to build your own excel heatmap dashboard.
+Excel is a powerful tool for generating heatmaps.
+TheSmallman has some ready-to-use heatmap dashboard templates and also offers courses on how to build your own excel heatmap dashboard.
 Look at this dashboard template that can be used for creating Excel heatmaps:

-The above dashboard allows you to change the full heatmap view simply by changing the selection on the dropdown in the left that reads ‘Avg Salary’.
+The above dashboard allows you to change the full heatmap view simply by changing the selection in the dropdown on the left that reads ‘Avg Salary’.
 On changing the selection on this dropdown from ‘Avg Salary’ to ‘Unemployment’, the map as well as the charts on the right changes accordingly.
 All you need is to feed in the correct data, and voila:

 As can be seen from the above tools and examples of heatmap dashboards, a heatmap is incomplete without a dashboard.
-If heatmaps solve one pain point for its users, i.e., visualizing complex data sets in an easy to consume manner, heatmap dashboards solve the flipside of this coin – they make data interpretation and analysis of complex data sets simpler.
-By referring to a heatmap dashboard, you can configure the data you want to visualize, narrow down and dive deep into data segments that are of high business priority, and make draw data-backed conclusions from the same.
+If heatmaps solve one pain point for its users, i.e., visualizing complex data sets in an easy to consume manner, heatmap dashboards solve the flipside of this coin—they make data interpretation and analysis of complex data sets simpler.
+Heatmap dashboard enables you to configure the data you want to visualize, narrow down and dive deep into data segments that are of high business priority, and draw data-backed conclusions from the same.